-LONGHAM RESERVOIR 2 MODEL FLYING RULES
+LONGHAM LAKES 2 MODEL FLYING RULES

 Flying of model aircraft from the reservoir (the designated site) is open only to members of CDMFC, in accordance with the rules set out below.